 RENT-A-ROOM RELIEF

-Rent-a-room relief (currently £7,500 per year) can be available if letting part of your main residence.
-If the gross receipts don’t exceed that figure there is no income tax liability on your profit.
-If your receipts exceed £7,500, you can choose either to pay tax on the excess, or on your actual profit after qualifying attributable expenses.
+If the gross receipts don’t exceed £7,500, there is no income tax liability on your profit.
+If your receipts exceed that figure, you can choose either to pay tax on the excess, or on your actual profit after qualifying attributable expenses.

 In calculating your profit, you can deduct certain allowable expenses – such as a proportion of building and contents insurance, council tax (or business rates), and maintenance/repairs to the property.
 Seek specialist advice for the complete list.
 A tax deduction is also given for loan interest and other finance costs, but restrictions and conditions apply.